 48 Inch Small Double Sink Vanity with Granite or Travertine Top

-If you have a space that measures 50 inches between the plumbing and you want to leave a little less than a foot on the outside of each sink, you’ll be good with a 72-inch vanity (50 + 11 + 11 = 72)
+If you have a space measuring 50 inches between the plumbing and want to leave a little less than a foot on the outside of each sink, you’ll be good with a 72-inch vanity (50 + 11 + 11 = 72).

-The standardization of sizing and plumbing connections helps make this part easier for the average homeowner, so don’t stress too much about it.
+The standardization of sizing and plumbing connections helps make this part more straightforward, so don’t stress too much about it.

 72 Inch Double Sink Bathroom Vanity in Driftwood Finish

-There are also some standard sizes in the vanity world, for both single and double vanities alike.
+There are also some standard sizes in the vanity world for single and double vanities.
 If you are going to have two sinks, experts recommend the following vanity sizes:

-If you’ve got weird measurements, misaligned plumbing, or other issues, you may want to consider a custom build, but anything within this range (48-84 inches) will provide you with the space that you need for dual sinks in your new bathroom vanity.
+Suppose you have unusual measurements, misaligned plumbing, or other issues.
+Consider a custom build in that case, but anything within this range (48 – 84 inches) will provide you with the space you need for dual sinks in your new bathroom vanity.

 Related: Why Consider A Floating Bathroom Vanity?